Pincer-org/Pincer/docs/CONTRIBUTING.md

 * Make sure to respect the pep8 rules (including E501), or will be requested.

-If you are on our discord, a successful pull request will give you the contributor role! (expect of typos pr)
+If you are on our discord, a successful pull request will give you the contributor role! (except of typos pr)